embetrix/meta-ethereum/docs/bbb_tutorial.md

 > eth.accounts
 ["0xf1c0fc4fd943c8664436bf7f3fc75800754b60fd"]
 #same wallet address that we created on the host
+> eth.getBalance(eth.accounts[0])
+0
 > eth.blockNumber
 7985956
-(wait some minutes, then try to see the blockNumber again)
+#wait some minutes, then try to see the blockNumber again
 > eth.blockNumber
 7985960
 > eth.gasPrice
 4000000000

 ```

+That's it!
+You have connected your BBB to the Ethereum Blockchain!
+Of course, real smart contracts and relevant interactions would take a lot more work.
+This tutorial is meant to act as a proof of concept of meta-ethereum.